HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 * Second Ethernet port is connected to MGT switch port 34 with IP address 192.168.0.1/16 (acts as IPMI gateway if needed).

+* First RDMA port is connected to Mellanox swtich port 13 for emergency usage.

 # Login Server

 Login server mainly provides OpenVPN service.